Post Title | Chief Officer (Innovative Technology) |

 Main Communication Channels (Key Working Relationships)

-- Liaison with Offices/ Units of the Authority and with other bodies.
+• Liaison with Departments of the Authority and with other bodies;

-By the closing time and date of this call for applications, applicants must:
+By the closing time and date of this call for applications, applicants must be:

 (1)